truenas/documentation/content/GettingStarted/Configure/FirstTimeLogin.md

 Based on the method used to install SCALE, you can be presented with different first-time login scenarios, each described below.

 {{< expand "Clean Installing SCALE" "v" >}}
-When installing SCALE from an <file>iso</file> file, and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you can see a different sign-in screen for the web UI and need to use different login credentials.
+When installing SCALE from an <file>iso</file> file, and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you might see a different sign-in screen for the web UI and need to use different login credentials.

 * Selecting **1.
 Administrative user (truenas_admin)** opens the standard SCALE sign-in screen where you enter the new **truenas_admin** username and password created during installation.
   The root user password is disabled by default.
-We recommend this option, as it creates the required administrative user and disables the root user password, and which brings the system into compliance with FIPS security hardening standards.
+We recommend this option, as it creates the required administrative user and disables the root user password, and brings the system into compliance with FIPS security hardening standards.

-  The root user still exists but with the password disabled by default, which means only the truenas_admin user can log into the system.
+  The root user still exists but with the password disabled by default, which means only the **truenas_admin** user can log into the system.
   You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.

 * Selecting **2.
 Configure using Web UI** opens a SCALE sign-in screen with two options.
 Select the option to either create the admin or root user and password.

   If creating and logging in as the admin user, after logging in you must immediately disable the root user password to comply with FIPS security hardening standards.

-  If creating and logging in as the root user, after logging in you must create the admin user and then immediately disable the root user password to comply with FIPS security hardening standards.
+  If creating and logging in as the root user, after logging in you must create an admin user and then immediately disable the root user password to comply with FIPS security hardening standards.
   The root user still exists but with the password disabled by default, which means only the admin user can log into the system.
   You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.